Data Centers in Casper

 Natural Disaster Risk

-Casper has a very low natural disaster risk profile, with a FEMA National Risk Index score of 16.64 out of 100 as of September 2025.
-This makes it an exceptionally safe location for critical infrastructure and data archives.
-The area is not exposed to major threats like earthquakes, hurricanes, or coastal flooding.
+Casper has a very low natural disaster risk profile, with a FEMA National Risk Index score of 16.64 as of September 2025.
+The location is insulated from major seismic, hurricane, and coastal flooding events that affect other US markets.

 - Cold Waves